apache/flink/docs/dev/connectors/kafka.md

 **Note**:  `Semantic.EXACTLY_ONCE` mode uses a fixed size pool of KafkaProducers per each `FlinkKafkaProducer011` instance.
 One of each of those producers is used per one checkpoint.
 If the number of concurrent checkpoints exceeds the pool size, `FlinkKafkaProducer011` will throw an exception and will fail the whole application.
-Please configure max pool size and max number of concurrent checkpoints accordingly.
+Please configure max pool size(`FlinkKafkaProducer011.kafkaProducersPoolSize`) and max number of concurrent checkpoints(`CheckpointConfig.maxConcurrentCheckpoints`) accordingly.

-**Note**: `Semantic.EXACTLY_ONCE` takes all possible measures to not leave any lingering transactions that would block the consumers from reading from Kafka topic more then it is necessary.
+**Note**: `Semantic.EXACTLY_ONCE` takes all possible measures to not leave any lingering transactions that would block the consumers from reading from Kafka topic more than it is necessary.
 However in the event of failure of Flink application before first checkpoint, after restarting such application there is no information in the system about previous pool sizes.
-Thus it is unsafe to scale down Flink application before first checkpoint completes, by factor larger then `FlinkKafkaProducer011.SAFE_SCALE_DOWN_FACTOR`.
+Thus it is unsafe to scale down Flink application(`getNumberOfParallelSubtasks()`) before first checkpoint completes, by factor larger than `FlinkKafkaProducer011.SAFE_SCALE_DOWN_FACTOR`.

 ## Using Kafka timestamps and Flink event time in Kafka 0.10